 Paul Friedman is Morrison & Foerster’s Managing Partner for Europe.
-He is an antitrust, white collar and securities litigator with a global practice and heads the Firm’s compliance practice.
+He is an antitrust, white collar and securities litigator with a global practice.
 Mr. Friedman has over 35 years of experience with cross-border disputes, investigations and compliance.
 He specializes in government and internal investigations.
 Businesses across a wide range of industries also regularly seek his advice for the strategic resolution of their most complex legal challenges and to mitigate business risk, perform transactional due diligence and conduct risk assessments across Europe, the Middle East and Africa, the Americas and Asia.

 Mr. Friedman specializes in disputes and conducting investigations focused on corruption issues, alleged price-fixing by cartels, and other significant compliance issues.
 He frequently represents clients in government enforcement proceedings and investigations, and has deep expertise in issues involving the Foreign Corrupt Practices Act and other international anti-corruption laws.
 He is a frequent speaker on the FCPA, cross-border litigation, and internal investigations.